Patriots player crashes White House press briefing

 - The team was at the White House to meet with the President to celebrate their Super Bowl win

-Washington (CNN)New England Patriots tight-end Rob Gronkowski made a surprise appearance at the White House press briefing Wednesday.
+Washington (CNN)New England Patriots tight end Rob Gronkowski made a surprise appearance at the White House press briefing Wednesday.

 While White House press secretary Sean Spicer was answering a question from a reporter, the football player poked his head around a corner to lend a hand.